dahvida/NP_Fingerprints/Scripts/README.md

 - [cleanup.py:](cleanup.py) Contains utility functions used in `cleanup_script`.

 - [cleanup_script.py:](cleanup_script.py) Preprocesses the raw COCONUT database.
 For further information, open the file or use the `--help` flag from the command line.

+- [make_clf_script.py:](make_clf_script.py) Script to generate classification tasks from CMNPD labels.
+For further information, open the file or use the `--help` flag from the command line.

 - [clf.py:](clf.py) Contains utility functions used in `clf_script`.

+- [mlp.py:](mlp.py) Contains a Pytorch implementation of the MLP model used for classification.

-- [clf_script.py:](clf_script.py) Calculates classification metrics for all classes using all precomputed fingerprints.
+- [clf_script.py:](clf_script.py) Calculates classification metrics for all classes using all precomputed fingerprints on a task from CMNPD.
+To generate the target dataset, first run `make_clf_script.py`.
 For further information, open the file or use the `--help` flag from the command line.

 - [fp_script.py:](fp_script.py) Computes the chosen fingerprint set.
 For further information, open the file or use the `--help` flag from the command line.

-- [sim_search.py:](sim_search.py) Contains utility functions used in `sim_search_script`.
+- [sim_search.py:](sim_search.py) Contains utility functions used in `sim_search_script.py`.

 - [sim_search_script.py:](sim_search_script.py) Runs the similarity search using all precomputed fingerprints for the COCONUT dataset.
 For further information, open the file or use the `--help` flag from the command line.